Zaoyee/SVM-Classifier-reproduce-on-python/README.md

 ## Support Vector Machine Classifier on Mixture Example

-The possible packages need to need to be intalled beforehand. run
+The possible packages need to be intalled beforehand.

+Make sure you have python 3.x installed in your computer.
+If not, here is the link of [python](https://www.python.org)

+Conda environment is recommended but not force required.

+run following command in terminal
 ```
  pip install -r requirements.txt
 ```
+Then
 simply run `make` in your terminal if you have Makefile properly installed.

+The reproduced figures are already inside of the `./Figs/`.

+In order to check the results, you can type `rm -f ./Figs/out*.png` to remove the cloned figures and redo `make` to generate the figures.

-* Here is the link to the proposal of this [project](https://github.com/Zaoyee/SVM-Classifier-reproduce-on-python/blob/master/pdf-documents/zaoyichi-project1-proposal.pdf).
+* Here is the link to the description of this [project](https://github.com/Zaoyee/SVM-Classifier-reproduce-on-python/blob/master/pdf-documents/zaoyichi-project1-proposal.pdf).

 ----